philippesalembier/SckitamVCV/README.md

 Out2 = sin(\theta) X + cos(\theta) Y

-The \theta value defined by the knob can be CV modulated.
+The **Angle** value in the range +/-pi is defined by the knob on the left.
+The angle can be CV modulated.
 The range of CV from +/-5V corresponds to +/-pi.

+The **Velocity** of the rotation can be specified by the knob on the right.
+The range of rotation values has two modes.
+In the low (L) velocity mode, the velocity can reach +/-90 rotations per second.
+In the high (H) velocity mode, the rotation is specified by a 1V/Oct rule.
+If the knob is at 0, the velocity corresponds to 261.63 rotations per second (C4).
+Each increment of +/-1 will mutiply/divide the number of rotations per second by a factor of 2.
+The velocity parameter can also be CV modulated.

 The two sliders below \Delta X (\Delta Y) respectively define a horizontal (vertical) translation before and after the rotation.
-This allows one to precisely position the curve in the 2D space.
+This allows one to precisely position the curve in the 2D space if necessary.

 ## 2DAffine <a id="2DAffine"> </a>
 ![](doc/2DAffine.png)

-Same as the [2DRotation](#2DRotation) with two additional shearing parameters, Sx and Sy.
+Same as the [2DRotation](#2DRotation) without the velocity parameter but with two additional shearing parameters, Sx and Sy.
 The shearing is applied before the rotation:

 Out1 = cos(\theta) (X + Sx Y) - sin(\theta) (Sy X + Y)